-When Lois returned, I still had some rice in the refrigerator.
-In truth, a couple of cups.
-What to do with two cups of leftover sticky rice, I pondered.
-I took a look at our cookbooks and found Sicilian Rice Balls in one of our Italian cookbooks (Ciao Italia by Mary Ann Esposito—it’s a good one).
+I made Crispy Sausage Rice Balls using leftover Sticky Rice when I accidentally made too much rice.
+As I pondered what to do with the leftover rice, I perused our cookbooks and found Sicilian Rice Balls in one of our Italian cookbooks (Ciao Italia by Mary Ann Esposito—it’s a good one).
 It looked like we had all the ingredients, but of course, I took some liberties with my version of the recipe.
 The result was delicious.
 As a tasty alternative, you could use hot or sweet Italian sausage instead of breakfast sausage patties.

 For this recipe, I used Ciao Italia cookbook, measuring cups, measuring spoons, a cheese grater, a cup and fork, two baking dishes (for dipping and dredging), a knife, a cutting board and a heavy bottomed pan.
 What would you use?

 Crispy Sausage Rice Balls Recipe

 Crispy Sausage Rice Balls

 - 2 cups left over or freshly cooked rice at room temperature

 - 2 precooked breakfast sausage patties cut into 1/4 inch cubes leave out for vegetarian